leonsteinmann/climate_puzzle/README.md

 Finally, I wanted to integrate also the game timer into the theme of climate change.
 After trying out a few things I figured a temperature scale combined with the years passed would be most tangible for the player to get a feeling for the currently projected global warming by 2100.
 I created a thermometer using only Flutter Widgets with LinearGradient and animated the position and color of the player's indicator in the Stack Widget.

+To create a responsive layout I mainly used the Responsive Widgets from Very Good Ventures and aligned the elements accordingly, e.g. next to the vertical thermometer i created a horizontal version showing above the puzzle board on mobile.

 ## Highlights

 - Gas particles - randomly generated with different color, opacity, size, speed, direction values